 - There are many herbs that are useful for restoring healthy metabolism, improving assimilation and elimination; eliminating congestion, breaking down fats and proteins, and lubricating and activating the intestines.
 When the appropriate herbs are taken for your overall condition, your body becomes more balanced, and weight loss is an easy, side benefit.

 You’ll save a lot of time, money and frustration by consulting a qualified herbalist to determine the appropriate herbs for your Whole Health.
-Click here or call 412.361.8600 to schedule a Holistic Health and Nutrition Counseling session.
+Schedule a Holistic Health and Nutrition Counseling session.
 Herbs for adrenals, thyroid, and metabolism should be matched to your constitution and condition in order to be effective.
 Herbal medicine is not one-size-fits all.

 Western Medicine separates the aspects of you and simply treats metabolism with pharmaceuticals.
 Metabolism is part of a complex, interrelated organ system within you.
 Please consider a Holistic approach that will bring you radiant, balanced health at all levels, and the fit, healthy body you desire.